What is NCP and NCPT?

 This integration not only enhances the quality and efficiency of nutrition and dietetics care delivery but also supports informed clinical decision-making and research efforts aimed at improving patient outcomes.

-In summary, the NCP Model and NCPT represent foundational tools for guiding professionals in delivering evidence-based, personalized nutrition and dietetics care.
+In summary, the NCP Model and NCPT represent foundational tools for guiding nutrition and dietetics professionals in delivering evidence-based, personalized nutrition and dietetics care including but not limited to medical nutrition therapy.
 By adopting tools like these, healthcare organizations can enhance the quality, consistency, and effectiveness of nutrition and dietetics care delivery, ultimately promoting better health outcomes for individuals and communities alike.
 Wide adoption also facilitates communication, data exchange and aggregation among health delivery systems, making the accumulation of big data and advanced analyses possible.

 1. Swan WI, Vivanti A, Hakel-Smith NA, Hotson B, Orrevall Y, Trostler N, Beck Howarter K, Papoutsakis C. Nutrition Care Process and Model Update: Toward Realizing People-Centered Care and Outcomes Management.
 J Acad Nutr Diet.
 2017 Dec;117:2003-14.